 Yet test automation does not magically lead to quality success.
 A successful test automation strategy contains a range of hidden costs, from hiring quality engineers to script and manage tests, to maintaining the environments in which automated tests run.
 It’s important to consider the biggest limitations of test automation before biting the (not-so-silver) bullet.

-Test automation isn’t necessarily the nirvana people think it is when they’re looking for solutions to QA. – Derek Choy, CIO of Rainforest QA
+Test automation isn’t necessarily the nirvana people think it is when they’re looking for solutions to QA. – Derek Choy, COO of Rainforest QA

-Rainforest CTO and co-founder, Russ Smith, and Rainforest CIO, Derek Choy, recently sat down to host a webinar to discuss the limitations of test automation that technical leaders should know before building automation into their strategy.
+Rainforest CTO and co-founder, and Rainforest COO Derek Choy recently sat down to discuss the limitations of test automation that technical leaders should know before building automation into their strategy.
 Here are 3 limitations that should not be ignored:

 1. Automated test cases must be designed for repeatability